 Welcome to the New York Headache Center

-The New York Headache Center is a headache clinic dedicated to relieving the pain and suffering of people suffering from headaches, and to improving quality of their lives.
-Our headache specialists provide compassionate care employing integrative medicine, that is a combination of a variety of traditional as well as complementary and alternative therapies.
-This includes elements of functional medicine.
+The New York Headache Center is dedicated to relieving pain and suffering of children and adults with chronic migraines, headaches, and facial pain.
+Our headache specialists provide compassionate care employing integrative medicine, that is a combination of a variety of traditional as well as functional, complementary and alternative therapies.
 Many of these complementary therapies and Botox injections help our patients achieve and maintain relief without the need for conventional medications.

 We often see people who have seen several other doctors for their problem.
 The first step is always to try to discover possible underlying causes of your headaches and pain.
-Your lifestyle, the foods you eat, your genetic heritage, even your profession and where you live can influence the reasons you may be having chronic headaches.
+Your lifestyle, the foods you eat, your genetic heritage, other medical conditions, your profession and where you live can influence the reasons you may be having chronic headaches.
 The triggers that set off headaches are as unique as the people experiencing them.
 That is why treatment is highly individualized.

 That is also why our patients are our partners in determining what causes their headaches and the best combination of treatments that will provide relief.
 If you are suffering from chronic headaches, if you have already tried treatments that have not worked, or if your present treatment is not helping, you should call for an appointment.
 Some of the most common conditions we treat at the Center include migraine, chronic migraine, menstrual migraine, chronic daily headaches, cluster headaches, medication overuse headaches, sinus headaches, tension-type headaches, hemicrania continua, occipital and trigeminal neuralgias.